rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 -   One network interface with network access to any integration endpoints (for example, OpenStack Nova).

-### 3.15.7  Installing the Integration Hub
+### 3.15.2.7  Installing the Integration Hub

 To install the Integration Hub, follow these steps:

-1. Copy the Integration Hub installation binary to the`/root` directory.
+1. Copy the API Server certificate of K8s Master to machine where Integration Hub will be installed to `/root/` directory
+    >  **Note:**  In most  Kubernetes distributions the Kubernetes certificate and key is normally present under `/etc/kubernetes/pki`.
+However this might differ in case of some specific Kubernetes distributions.

+    In ihub.env `KUBERNETES_TOKEN` token can be retrieved from Kubernetes using the following command:

+    ```
+    kubectl get secrets -n isecl -o jsonpath="{.items[?(@.metadata.annotations['kubernetes\.io/service-account\.name']=='default')].data.token}"|base64 --decode
+    ```
+    `KUBERNETES_CERT_FILE=/<any_path>/apiserver.crt` in this path can be specified any ex: `/root` which can taken care by IHUB during installation and copied to '/etc/ihub' directory.

 2. Create the `ihub.env` installation answer file.
 See the sample file below.

 ```shell
 # Authentication URL and service account credentials